atomfinger/toUUID/README.md

 <img src="/images/logo.png" width="350">

-.toUUID() is a small, easy to use, library for generating UUIDs in unit and integration tests.
+.toUUID() is a tiny library for quickly generating UUIDs for unit and integration tests in both Java and Kotlin.

 ## Why .toUUID()

 ## How .toUUID() works